zombocom/rundoc/test/fixtures/rails_4/rundoc.md

 ## Migrate your database

-If you are using the database in your application you need to manually migrate the database by running:
+If you are using the database in your application, trigger a migration by using the Heroku CLI to start a one-off [dyno](dynos), which is a lightweight container that is the basic unit of composition on Heroku, and run `db:migrate`:

 ```term
 $ heroku run rake db:migrate